nhpthuy/docs/pages/katalon-studio/tutorials/integrate_with_kobiton.md

    where:

    * **Kobiton Server**: The Kobiton server to be integrated with Katalon Studio.
    * **API Key**: The token to be used by Katalon Studio when exchanging API messages with Kobiton server.
-You can generate more keys in [Kobiton API Settings](https://portal.kobiton.com/settings/keys).
+Sign in and generate keys in [Kobiton API Settings](https://portal.kobiton.com/settings/keys).

 * **Before 7.8**, enter your Kobiton account in the **Authentication** form and click **Connect**.
 Katalon Studio retrieves the information for Kobiton integration automatically.